talkingkotlin/website/UPDATE-WEBSITE-PROMPT.md

 ---
 ```

-- `trackid:` is left blank on every new post (no SoundCloud publishing
-  anymore).
-The post layout (`_layouts/post.html`) still renders a SoundCloud
-  iframe unconditionally even with a blank `trackid` — that's a pre-existing
-  quirk of the template, not something to fix as part of this task.
 - `recorded:` — there is no reliable source for the actual recording date
   anywhere (YouTube/Spotify/Apple/RSS all only carry the publish date).
 Set
   it equal to `published:` as a placeholder, and **explicitly flag this** in